ParadigmHyperloop/comp4-software/Testing/SingleActuatorTestStand/README.md

  - When finished, type `q` and press enter/return
  - Make any notes you'd like about the test, then press enter/return twice

 After any test, inside the folder of the Python  script, there should be a `TestData` directory.
-Inside this directory there should be a separate directory for each test, with a `.txt` file (for notes) and a `.csv` file (for data).
+Inside this directory there should be a separate directory for each test, each with a `.txt` file (for notes) and a `.csv` file (for data).
 A new test can then be started by running `test_stand.py` again

 ## Code